aleandros/tdiff/README.md

 # tdiff

-A tool for handling different
+A tool for comparing Tree like files, specifically JSON and YAML

 ## Installation